-Training on substantive matters is provided by the three CPCS Training Units and a variety of specialty units.
-The Criminal Defense Training Unit focuses on adult criminal matters; the CAFL Training Unit addresses children and family law matters; the YAD Training Unit concentrates on juvenile delinquency, youthful offender and juvenile life without parole matters; the Mental Health Litigation Division provides training on commitment and guardianship matters; the Immigration Impact Unit focuses on the potential immigration consequences of criminal convictions; the Alternative Commitment and Registration Support Unit provides training on Sexual Offender Registry (SORB) and Sexually Dangerous Person (SDP) matters; the Private Counsel Post Conviction Unit addresses criminal appellate matters; the EdLaw Project provides instruction on school issues; the CPCS Innocence Program concentrates on forensic and new trial issues; the Revocation Advocacy Panel trains attorneys representing juveniles committed to the Department of Youth Service who are facing a return to custody as a result of the revocation of their Grants of Conditional Liberty; the Forensic Services Unit provides training on forensic issues.
+Training on substantive matters is provided by the CPCS Training Department within four practice areas.
+Criminal Defense Training focuses on adult criminal matters; CAFL Training addresses children and family law matters; YAD Training concentrates on juvenile delinquency, youthful offender and juvenile life without parole matters; Mental Health Litigation Training provides training on commitment and guardianship matters; the Immigration Impact Unit focuses on the potential immigration consequences of criminal convictions; the Alternative Commitment and Registration Support Unit provides training on Sexual Offender Registry (SORB) and Sexually Dangerous Person (SDP) matters; the Private Counsel Post Conviction Unit addresses criminal appellate matters; the EdLaw Project provides instruction on school issues; the CPCS Innocence Program concentrates on forensic and new trial issues; the Revocation Advocacy Panel trains attorneys representing juveniles committed to the Department of Youth Service who are facing a return to custody as a result of the revocation of their Grants of Conditional Liberty; the Forensic Services Unit provides training on forensic issues.

 Private attorneys certified to represent CPCS clients in a variety of matters are required to earn continuing legal education (CLE) credits to maintain certification.
 CPCS grants CLE credits for many programs conducted by CPCS, MCLE, the Social Law Library, the Boston Bar Association, the Massachusetts Bar Association, as well as many other organizations.
 Check the Training Calendar for programs qualifying for CPCS CLE credit.

-- Criminal Law trial practitioners, contact Carol Beck, Director Criminal Trial Support Unit;
+- Criminal Law trial practitioners, contact Rose King, Director of Criminal Trial Support Unit;

-- Criminal Law appellate practitioners, contact Donald Bronstein, Director of Criminal Appeals;
+- Criminal Law appellate practitioners, contact Elizabeth Dembitzer, Director of Criminal Appeals;

-- Children and Family Law practitioners, contact Amy Karp, Director CAFL Training Unit;
+- Children and Family Law practitioners, contact Amy Karp, CAFL Training Director;

 - Delinquency and Youthful Offender practitioners, contact Erica Cushna, YAD Trial Panel Director;

-- Mental Health practitioners, contact Karen Talley, Assistant Director, Mental Health Litigation Division;
+- Mental Health practitioners, contact Miriam Ruttenberg, Mental Health Litigation Division Training Director;

-- Sexual Offender Registry and Sexually Dangerous Person practitioners, contact Larni Levy, Director, Alternative Commitment and Registration Support Unit.
+- Sexual Offender Registry and Sexually Dangerous Person practitioners, contact Pasqua Scibelli, Director, Alternative Commitment and Registration Support Unit.

 If you are an attorney and wish to accept appointments of CPCS cases, you must first be certified by CPCS in the area(s) in which you seek to practice.
 CPCS certifies attorneys to accept cases in the following areas: